 Human Capital Resources.
 Newmark is an organization built on strong values, employee engagement and ownership.
-At our core we are committed to providing our employees with an opportunity to participate in our success.
-We believe that by cultivating a dynamic mix of people and ideas, we enrich the performance of our businesses, the experiences of our increasingly diverse employee base, and the level of engagement in the communities in which we operate.
-We value hard work, innovation, superior client service, strong ethics and governance, and equal opportunities.
+At our core we are committed to our employees by providing them with an opportunity to participate in our success.
+We believe that by cultivating a dynamic mix of people and ideas, we enrich the performance of our businesses, the experiences of our employee base, and the level of engagement in the communities in which we operate.
+We value hard work, innovation, superior client service, strong ethics and governance and equal employment opportunity.
 Further, philanthropy is woven into our corporate culture.
 We believe these values foster sustainable, profitable growth.
 We strive to be exemplary corporate citizens and honor high ethical principles in our interactions with other businesses, our employees and the communities in which we live and work.
-We take corporate social responsibility and sustainability seriously: we want to contribute to the common good.

 Workforce.
-As of December 31, 2023, we had nearly 7,000 employees in approximately 140 offices in 120 cities.
-The expenses of approximately 1,150 of those employees are partially or fully reimbursed by clients, mainly in our property management and GCS businesses.
-In addition, and as of this same date, Newmark has licensed its name to certain independently-owned commercial real estate providers we consider business partners, with more than 430 employees of such business partners operating out of over 25 offices in various locations where Newmark does not operate.
-As of December 31, 2023, Newmark and our business partners together operated from approximately 170 offices with over 7,400 professionals across four continents.
+As of December 31, 2024, we had nearly 7,500 employees in approximately 140 offices in 120 cities.
+The expenses of approximately 1,200 of those employees are partially or fully reimbursed by clients, mainly in our property management and GCS businesses.
+In addition, and as of this same date, Newmark has licensed its name to certain independently owned commercial real estate providers we consider business partners, with more than 400 employees of such business partners operating in various locations where Newmark does not operate.
+As of December 31, 2024, Newmark and our business partners together operated from approximately 170 offices with over 8,000 professionals across four continents.

 We also receive support services from certain employees who also work for Cantor and its affiliates and who provide services to us pursuant to our Administrative Services Agreement with Cantor and devote some or all of their time to Newmark.
-Generally, employees are not subject to any collective bargaining agreements, except approximately 230 employees in the United States, all of whom are employees for which the expenses are fully reimbursed by our clients and for certain of our employees based in our European offices who are covered by the national, industry-wide collective bargaining agreements relevant to the countries/sectors in which they work.
+Generally, employees are not subject to any collective bargaining agreements, except approximately 240 employees in the United States, all of whom are employees for which the expenses are fully reimbursed by our clients, and for certain of our employees based in our European offices who are covered by the national, industry-wide collective bargaining agreements relevant to the countries/sectors in which they work.

-Our non-U.S. headcount has grown this year due to growth in our India offshoring operations, the hiring of new international professionals across capital markets, leasing, V&A and GCS, and the BH2 acquisition.
+Our non-U.S. headcount has grown in recent years, including for our India offshoring operations, the hiring of new international professionals across capital markets, leasing, V&A, and GCS, and certain acquisitions.
 We expect our international headcount to increase as we continue to expand our global operations.